kpomerleau/Dscienceclass/homework 1/README.md

 grep 'Steak Burrito' chipotle.tsv | wc -l
 ```

 The chicken burrito was ordered 553 times and the steak burrito was ordered 368 times.
+However,
+This may understate the total number of each burrito ordered.
+Some people order 2 identical
+burritos, which is indicated by the "quantity" variable.

 **v.
 Do chicken burritos more often have black beans or pinto beans?**